KDZU-antisocial/cardcreator/README.md

 - Configurable output paths for images and markdown files
 - Uses modern Python tooling (uv, pip-tools)
 - Integrates with KDZU Astro website for track reviews
-- Automatically posts track reviews to Instagram with custom hashtags
+- Automatically posts track reviews to Instagram, Mastodon, and Bluesky with custom hashtags
-- Automatically posts track reviews to Mastodon with custom hashtags
+- All social media posters read directly from the generated markdown files

 ## Prerequisites